yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 ❗ 22.
 What Is The Component Render Process Of React?
 <br/><br/>

-❗ 23.
-What Is React CLI?
+23. What Is React CLI?
+> - Create React App is an officially supported way to create single-page React.
 <br/><br/>

 <hr/>